 The Member Services Department consists of National Service Representatives ("NSR") who respond to calls to the Member Services line.
 NACA's Member Services Department is committed to provide the best member services and is open weekdays from 8:30 a.m. to 5:30 p.m. and Saturdays from 8:30 a.m. to 12:00 p.m. eastern time to assist you.
-They are there to help you obtain answers to general questions, address individual circumstances with your NACA Qualification and mortgage process, assist you with accessing your Member Portal, make an appointment, communicate with your NACA Counselor, or any other issue.
+They are responsible for helping you obtain answers to general questions, addressing individual circumstances with your NACA Qualification and mortgage process, assisting you with accessing your Member Portal, making an appointment, communicating with your NACA Counselor, or any other issue.
 You can contact Member Services at (425) 602-6222 or by sending an email to Services@naca.com.